NilsLeumann/FroniusEsp32CT-Dashboard/README.md

 1. Connect the microcontroller for the sensors via USB to a PC.

-2. Upload the following script using Arduino IDE:
+2. Upload, configure and execute the following script using Arduino IDE:
    - Script Link: [ArduinoCode.ino](https://github.com/NilsLeumann/FroniusEsp32CT-Dashboard/blob/main/ArduinoCode.ino)

 ## Server Setup: